Christopher Hitchens: Illness and death

 On 8 June 2010, Hitchens was on tour in New York promoting his memoirs Hitch-22 when he was taken into emergency care suffering from a severe pericardial effusion.
 Soon after, he announced he was postponing his tour to undergo treatment for oesophageal cancer.

 In a Vanity Fair piece published in 2010, titled "Topic of Cancer", he stated that he was undergoing treatment for cancer.
 He said that he recognised the long-term prognosis was far from positive and he would be a "very lucky person to live another five years".
 A heavy smoker and drinker since his teenage years, Hitchens acknowledged that these habits were likely to have contributed to his illness.
-During his illness, Hitchens was under the care of Francis Collins and was the subject of Collins's new cancer treatment, which maps out the human genome and selectively targets damaged DNA.
+During his illness, Hitchens was under the care of Dr Francis Collins and was the subject of Collins's new cancer treatment, which maps out the human genome and selectively targets damaged DNA.
 (Note: In an interview with the UK Telegraph magazine, Hitchens said that Collins, who was formerly the director of the National Center for Human Genome Research and now serves as director of the National Institutes of Health, is partially responsible for developing a new cancer treatment that maps out the patient's entire genetic make-up and targets damaged DNA.)

 According to Christopher Buckley, before Hitchens died, his estranged friend Sidney Blumenthal wrote to Hitchens.
 Buckley said the letter contained words of "tenderness and comfort and implicit forgiveness".

 Hitchens died of pneumonia on 15 December 2011 in the University of Texas MD Anderson Cancer Center, Houston, aged 62.
 According to Andrew Sullivan, his last words were "Capitalism.
 Downfall."
 (Note: Then he dozed a little, and then roused himself and uttered a couple of words that were close to inaudible.
 Steve asked him to repeat them.
 There were two: